toastedcrumpets/toastedcrumpets.github.io/articles/yoga3prolinux.md

 ## Automatic screen rotation and backlight brightness

-I'm on Kubuntu, which seems to miss automatic brightness controls in the Power control panel (like Ubuntu supposedly has).
-To fix this and get automatic screen rotation I wrote the script below and placed it at ```/usr/bin/auto_backlight_screen_rotation.sh```.
+I'm on Kubuntu, which seems to miss automatic brightness controls in the Power control panel (like Ubuntu supposedly has) as well as automatic screen rotation.
+To fix this I wrote the script below and placed it at ```/usr/bin/auto_backlight_screen_rotation.sh```.

     #!/bin/sh
     # Auto rotate screen based on device orientation